WPBB: 98.7 The Shark

-On December 26, 2018, at Midnight, the station flipped again, this time to classic rock as "98.7 The Shark", using the slogan "The Next Generation Of Classic Rock."
-The first song played on "The Shark" was AC/DC's "For Those About To Rock (We Salute You)."
+On December 26, 2018, at Midnight, the station flipped again to classic rock as "98.7 The Shark", using the slogan "The Next Generation Of Classic Rock".
+The first song played on "The Shark" was AC/DC's "For Those About To Rock (We Salute You)".
+The station carried "Dave & Chuck the Freak" in mornings, syndicated from Detroit sister station WRIF.